cloud-computing-applications/tf-gcp-infra/README.md

 4. Set your project using ```gcloud config set project <YOUR_PROJECT_ID>```
 5. Enable the following GCP Service APIs
     - Compute Engine API
+6. Create your custom application image for your webapp and provide an image family name to it
 7. Setup following terraform environment variables in project directory using a "tfvars" file
     - project_id - ID of your gcp project
     - vpc_name - Name of your vpc
+    - vpc_routing_mode - Routing mode for your vpc
     - webapp_subnet_name - Name of your webapp subnet
     - webapp_subnet_cidr - webapp subnet IP address range in CIDR
     - webapp_subnet_region - Region of webapp subnet
+    - webapp-allow-http-firewall_name - Name of http firewall applied on your webapp subnet
+    - webapp_http_port - port of your webapp application to be accessed from internet
+    - webapp_allow_http_tag - acts as target tag and network tag for your webapp-allow-http-firewall firewall and webapp instance respectively
+    - webpp_instance_name - webapp instance name
+    - webapp_machine_type - webapp instance machine type
+    - webapp_instance_zone - webapp instance zone
+    - webapp_instance_disk_size - webapp instance disk size
+    - webapp_instance_disk_type - webapp instance disk type
+    - webapp_image_family - family name of the application image you created for your webapp
     - db_subnet_name - Name of your db subnet
     - db_subnet_cidr - db subnet IP address range in CIDR
     - db_subnet_region - Region of db subnet